undeze/sim2D/README.md

 # sim2D
-My first attempt at building a flight simulator. simOpen contains the "public static void main(String[] args){...", so the simulator is started with simOpen.
+My first attempt at building a flight simulator.
+The simOpen class contains the "public static void main(String[] args){...", so the simulator is started with simOpen.

 To compile from a terminal:
 $ javac sim2D/*.java

 To run from a terminal:
 $ java sim2D/simOpen

+The sim2 class contains all the calculations of lift, thrust, drag, angle of attack, slide-slip angles, etc.

+The simGraphics1 class provides the 2D graphics.

+The autoPilot class drives the autopilot.

 The simulator has been designed to fly on autopilot.
 However, it can be 'hand' flown with the keys listed here.